Home » Recipes » 30-Minute Meals » Hot Dog Sauce

 Yes, depending on where you are in the United States, it may be called coney sauce, Michigan sauce, or hot dog chili.

-What can I serve with this Chili Hot Dog Recipe?
+What can I serve with this Chili Dog Recipe?

-Serve this hot dog chili over hot dog buns with a side of french fries, potato chips, or tater tots for a classic meal that works great for game day or weeknight dinners.
+Serve these homemade chili hot dogs with a side of french fries, potato chips, or tater tots for a classic meal that works great for game day or weeknight dinners.

 Hot Dog Sauce